surya123866/TASK-MANAGER/README.md

 ### Data Storage

-- Either an SQL database is used to store task data and user information.
+- SQL database is used to store task data and user information.
 - Necessary data models are set up to represent tasks and users.

 ### Validation